ornfelt/Path-tracer-using-OpenGL/README.md

+# Compiling on Linux

+Either use build.sh or mkdir build && cd build && cmake .. && make -j$(nproc).
+Then copy images, scenes, shaders to build dir.

 # Path-tracer-using-OpenGL

 A path tracer made using OpenGL with decent UI.
 This path tracing works with non-polygon graphics, which means that all distance calculations are based on the position and direction of the ray.